voiceittech/VoiceIt2-React-Native-Demo/README.md

               new voiceItPackage());
     }
  ```
 Initialize a new instance of the voiceItPackage, as shown above.
-This will initilize the native methods in the module.
+This will initialize the native methods in the module.

 ##### Access Module methods
 To access the module methods, navigate to $Your_Project_Root/App.js.
 The Module will be wrapped up inside React Native's built-in <a href="https://facebook.github.io/react-native/docs/native-modules-android"> Native Modules</a> object.